openforcefield/open-forcefield-tools/README.md

 A `ThermodynamicState` specifies a combination of thermodynamic parameters (e.g. temperature, pressure) at which a measurement is performed, the phase, as well as the composition.

-The `ThermodynamicState` object has members:
+The `ThermodynamicState` class has properties:
 * `.T`: the temperature of the system, a float with simtk units
 * `.P`: the pressure of the system, a float with simtk units
 * `.composition`: a `Composition` class describing the chemical composition of the system